Engee documentation

 Out[0]:

-It can be seen from the figure that the point given by Pfa and Pd falls right on the curve.
-Thus, the SNR corresponding to the ROC curve is the SNR of a single sample at the output of the matched filter.
-This shows that although multiple samples can be used for detection, the SNR threshold for a single sample (snrthreshold in the programme) does not change compared to the case of a simple sample.
-There is no change because the threshold value is essentially determined by Pfa.
-However, the final threshold, T, changes because of the additional gain of the matched filter.
-The resulting Pfa value remains the same compared to the case where only one sample is used for detection.
-However, the additional matched gain improved Pd from 0.1390 to 0.3947.
+It can be seen from the figure that the point set by Pfa and Pd falls directly on the curve.
+Thus, the SNR corresponding to the ROC curve is the SNR of one sample at the output of the matched filter.
+This shows that although multiple samples can be used for detection, the SNR threshold for a single sample (snrthreshold in the program) does not change compared to the case of a simple sample.
+There are no changes, because the threshold value is essentially determined by the Pfa.
+However, the final threshold, T, changes due to the additional gain of the matched filter.
+The resulting Pfa value remained the same compared to the case when only one sample was used for detection.
+However, the additional consistent gain improved the Pd from 0.1390 to 0.3947.

-To verify the relationship between Pd, Pfa and SNR, similar calculations can be performed for an incoherent receiver.
+To test the relationship between Pd, Pfa, and SNR, similar calculations can be performed for an incoherent receiver.

-Pulse integration is often used in radar and sonar systems to further improve detection performance.
-If the receiver is coherent, pulse integration is reduced to adding the real parts of the matched filtered pulses.
-Thus, if a coherent receiver is used, the SNR improvement is linear.
-If you integrate 10 pulses, the SNR will improve by a factor of 10.
-For an incoherent receiver, this relationship is not so simple.
+Radar and sonar systems often use pulse integration to further improve detection performance.
+If the receiver is coherent, then pulse integration is reduced to adding the real parts of the matched filtered pulses.
+Thus, when using a coherent receiver, the improvement in SNR occurs linearly.
+If 10 pulses are integrated, the SNR will improve 10 times.
+For an incoherent receiver, this dependence is not so simple.
 The following example shows the use of pulse integration with an incoherent receiver.

 Assume that the integration is 2 pulses.
 Then construct the received signal and apply a matched filter to it.